ocrmypdf/OCRmyPDF/docs/installation.rst

 | |ubu-2004| |ubu-2204|                         |
 +-----------------------------------------------+

-Users of Debian 9 ("stretch") or later, or Ubuntu 18.04 or later, including users of Windows Subsystem for Linux, may simply
+Users of Debian 11, or Ubuntu 20.04 LTS, or newer may simply

 .. code-block:: bash